campuscode/rails-guides-pt-BR/source/configuring.md

     The default is `:rails_storage_redirect`.

+* `config.active_storage.video_preview_arguments` can be used to alter the way ffmpeg generates video preview images.

+    The default is `"-y -vframes 1 -f image2"`

 ### Results of `config.load_defaults`

 `config.load_defaults` sets new defaults up to and including the version passed.
 Such that passing, say, `6.0` also gets the new defaults from every version before it.